-- 1. The entry consists of a snowflake cut from paper.
+1. The entry consists of a snowflake cut from paper.
 The snowflake can be any size from a 3" diameter to a 12" diameter.
 For cleaner cuts and easier manipulation of scissors, it is suggested that students use paper no heavier than copy/printer paper.
-Tissue paper is also acceptable and is easier to cut than printer paper. - 2.
-Snowflakes may be cut using a scherenschnitte pattern or freehand from folded paper. - 3.
+Tissue paper is also acceptable and is easier to cut than printer paper.

+- 2. Snowflakes may be cut using a scherenschnitte pattern or freehand from folded paper. - 3.
 Snowflakes, like all snowflakes in nature, should be six sides, not square. - 4.
 Snowflakes should not be mounted on poster boards as they will be displayed individually. - 5.
 Snowflakes are to be submitted individually, each in its own plastic page protector.
-To identify the artist, include a piece of paper containing the student's name, grade, and school with the snowflake in the page protector.
-Snowflakes will be displayed in the page protectors and the page protectors will be returned to the students with their snowflakes. - 6.
-Each student may have three (3) entries in this category.
+To identify the artist, include a piece of paper containing the student's name, grade, school, division, and class number with the snowflake in the page protector.
+Snowflakes will be displayed in standard size or 12x12 page protectors and the page protectors will be returned to the students with their snowflakes. - 6.
+Mount your snowflake on a contrasting color paper inside the page protector to better see the snowflake. - 7.
+Each student may have two (2) entries in this category.
 There is no limit on the number of entries from a school.